In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 Fruit & Perennials:

-Nurseries have all their fruit trees and perennials in right now, and places like Raintree are shipping bareroot.
+Nurseries have all their fruit trees and perennials in right now, and companies like Peaceful Valley are shipping bareroot trees now, but selection is going fast so get on it if you are planning on a fruit or nut tree order this spring.
 As long as the ground isn’t frozen or waterlogged, bare root or potted fruiting trees, bushes and perennials can be planted out.
 The sooner you can get them in, the better.
+Don’t let roots of bare root trees dry-out or freeze.

 - Bare root fruit trees – these should be put into previously prepared ground while still dormant.

-- Bare root cane fruits (blackberries, raspberries, etc.).
+- Bare root cane fruits (blackberries, raspberries, etc.) – I’m a big fan of Triple Crown Thornless Blackberry.

 - Asparagus crowns – these can be purchased at a good nursery.
-Look for an all male variety.
+Look for an all male variety like Jersey Knight.

 - Rhubarb crowns – these can be had by dividing established plants or purchased at a good nursery.